Repairing Leaky Floor Cracks Near Sudbury, Elliot Lake, North Bay

 One of the more perplexing issues that homeowners face when it comes to basement water problems is how to stop water from rising up through their basement floor.

 Fortunately, basement floor cracks can be easily and effectively repaired as part of a proper perimeter drainage system.
-If you'd like a free quote for repairing basement floor cracks, contact us by phone or e-mail today!
+If you'd like a solution for repairing basement floor cracks, contact us by phone or e-mail today!

 When it's necessary to fix a leaking basement floor crack, we at Kenmar Basement Systems usually suggest installing a lateral line drainage system to collect water from the crack and redirect it to your sump pump system.
 When installing this kind of floor drainage system, we follow these three steps: